Codecademy/docs/content/swiftui/concepts/fonts/fonts.md

 - `.system(_ style:, design:, weight:)` applies a specified font style with optional design and/or weight styles.
 - `.system(size:, weight:, design:)` applies a specified size with optional weight and/or design styles.

-It is also possible to create custom fonts using the `custom()` methods.
+It is also possible to create custom fonts using the `.custom()` method.

 ## Example